 This post may contain affiliate links, please see the privacy policy for details.

 It’s a one pot meal with spinach and red beans, along with bell pepper, garlic, onion, and eggs.
 The spices I like to use are paprika, cumin and chilli flakes.
-I also add parsley and a pinch of sugar to this savoury breakfast recipe.
+I also add parsley and a pinch of sugar to this savory breakfast recipe.
 If you think eggs poached in tomato sauce with spices sounds tasty, you will love it!

 How to Make Shakshuka